-It is easy to put off the maintenance of your car when things get busy.
-In fact, it is estimated that $60 billion worth of car maintenance goes unperformed annually.
-Dealing with minor service requirements before they have a major impact will help you prevent unanticipated car troubles and unintended expensive repairs.
+It is easy to put off the maintenance of your truck when things get busy.
+In fact, it is estimated that $60 billion worth of car and truck maintenance goes unperformed annually.
+Dealing with minor service requirements before they have a major impact will help you prevent unanticipated vehicle troubles and unintended expensive repairs.

 Consistent truck maintenance helps in avoiding costly repairs and ensures that your truck meets the set road-worthiness requirements.
 Also, truck maintenance is a crucial safety measure for drivers and other road users.

 There are basic daily procedures that you should perform at the beginning of every journey.
 For example, checking the headlamps, hazard flashers, tires, and turn signals to ensure they are all working properly.
 It is also important to be on the lookout for any uncommon noises and/or warning signs.

 Several truck maintenance tasks need to be performed regularly to prevent serious damage to your vehicle.
 Here are some tasks you can perform by yourself

 Regular Fluid Checks: It is important to check the levels of fluids in your car, for example, engine coolant, oil, and transmission fluid.
 If you realize that any of the fluids are running low, it is important to add the required fluid as soon as possible.
 Failure to do so can lead to engine failure as a result of overheating.

 Checking the Pressure of the Tires: Checking the quantity of air in each of your tires is a crucial aspect of car care.
 Incorrect tire pressure can lead to excessive tire wear leading to regular changing of the tires.
 Besides, having too much air in the tires can lead to a tire blowout.
 You can check the ideal tire pressure for every truck by referring to the handbook of the vehicle.